-Organizing Medical Records for Aging Parents
+How to Organize Medical Records for an Aging Parent

 When your mom breaks her hip and the ambulance arrives, can you immediately provide her medication list?
 Do you know where her Medicare card is?
 Can you access her recent lab results when the emergency room doctor asks?